Your marathon begins days before your actual race day.

 - Pack hydration pack/fuel belt

-- Charge you watch, phone, iPod (if you ‘ll be using them)
+- Charge you watch, phone, iPod, bluetooth headphones (if you’ll be using them)

 - Pin your bib to your outfit